 People who haven’t experienced coaching or healing services don’t really understand them.
 When you try to convince someone that coaching is a valuable service, you have to make three sales, not just one.

-2. You’re selling by the hour or month, not a High-Ticket Offer.
+2. Selling by the hour or month, not a High-Ticket Offer

-It’s nearly impossible for a potential client to evaluate what a month of coaching is worth.
-Your potential client will evaluate it based on other expenses in their life, like a car payment.
-If your services cost more per month than her car payment ($300-400), you’ll seem expensive.
-But, that amount is peanuts for coaching services.
+It’s nearly impossible for a potential client to evaluate what a ‘month of coaching’ is worth.
+Your potential client will evaluate it based on other expenses in her life, like a car payment.
+If you’re more per month than her car payment ($300-400), you’ll seem expensive.
+But that amount is peanuts for coaching services.

-Also, since the client often can’t see their own upcoming breakthroughs, they tend to leave after a month or a few months, even though there’s more possibility in-store for them.
+Also, since the client often can’t see the breakthroughs that may be coming, they will tend to leave after a month or a few months, even though there’s more possibility in store for them.

 Want some help with that?